cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 To further investigate how you can work with ROIs you can go through an Image J Marco provided by Romain Guiet at EPFL.
 This code has been provided for a massive open online course (MOOC) for Image Processing and Analysis for Life Scientists. https://www.edx.org/course/image-processing-and-analysis-for-life-scientists

 The macro is an attachement to the image hela-cells.tif on OMERO.
-Select the imagen and find the attachement section in the right pane of Omero.web.
+Select the image and find the attachement section in the right pane of Omero.web.
 Click the on file name region_of_interests.ijm to download the macro.
 Drag and Drop the macro file onto the FIJI main window.
-You can also open the file under File – Open…
+You can also open the file under `[File – Open…]`
 A new window with the script will show up.
 Click on “Run” to run through the code and follow the instructions.
 This will open a new empty image and you are asked to draw a large and a small partly overlapping ROI.
 In the end you get a stack with 5 different channels called “User Drawing” as well as a combination of calculated ROIs in the ROI Manager.
 Go through the stack and explore the calculated ROIs.
 Also observe the calculated areas of the ROIs in the Results table to find out the math behind the calculations.